BS-XR-23/DocumentsAI/README.md

 ## Instructions for ingesting your own dataset

-Put any and all your files into the `source_documents` directory
+Put any and all your files into the `documents` directory

 The supported extensions are: